“2 romantic cottages for 2-4 and 2 picturesque large family houses; perfect for a stylish staycation in the heart of the Cotswolds”

 - Horse riding

 Children are welcome at all the cottages, though Long Compton Hideaway and Churchill Hideaway are best suited to babes in arms or 6+ year olds.
 Bledington Hideaway and Bloxham Hideaway are much more family-friendly: Bledington has 3 bedrooms and a generous garden; Bloxham has 5 bedrooms, a games room, and a massive garden with a heated pool, trampoline and climbing frame.

 Babies (0-1 years), Children (4-12 years), Teens (over 12)

 Family friendly accommodation:

-Kingham Hideaway and Bledington Hideaway have plenty of space for families, with space for a travel cot in most bedrooms.
+Bloxham Hideaway is the best for families, with 5 bedrooms, 2 of which are for kids (there's a bunk-bed room, and a single room with an additional cotbed).
+There's also a twin room kids could sleep in.
+Bledington Hideaway has plenty of space, too, and can fit a travel cot in most bedrooms.
 Long Compton Hideaway and Churchill Hideaway can each accommodate a travel cot in the master bedroom, and have a second double bedroom, which children could share (no twin beds).

 A baby cot and highchair to borrow on request (except at Long Compton Hideaway where parents with infants will have to bring their own travel cots)

 Remember baby and child equipment may be limited or need pre-booking

 - Board games at Churchill and Bloxham Hideaways

 - Games room with table football & ping pong at Bloxham Hideaway